RAy microwave units work as a point-to-point link in a full duplex setting with transfer speeds of up to 1002 Mbps.

 |Located on SFP, just next to connectors.
 It is controlled by SFP module.
 Its function is specific for each SFP module.
 The typical behavior is an indication the received signal from the optical or metallic link to be within operational range.|

-A set of all necessary bushing parts are delivered with each RAy unit – see a description of this standard basic accessory SET-RAY3-CON.
+A set of all necessary bushing parts are delivered with each RAy unit – see a description of this standard basic accessory ACS-RAy3.
 Additional bushing options for installation of longer connectors or other equipment are available as well.
 For bushings installation see Section 4.4, “Connectors assembly and disassembly”.

 All bushings and plugs (including the original plugs in the flanges) must be fitted with O-rings and carefully tightened.
 Otherwise, the unit is not protected against moisture intake through connectors and can not offer guaranteed functionality.

 RJ45 socket connector marked „ETH1+POE“ is a standard 10/100/1000Mbps metallic Ethernet

 port.
 One plastic RJ45 plug for CAT5e and CAT6 cables is delivered with each RAy unit, ready